2023 Best Allied Health Professions Undergraduate Certificate Trade Schools in Wisconsin

 On average, allied health graduates from Gateway Technical College take out $7,297 in student loans while working on their Undergraduate Certificate.

-Full Allied Health Professions at Gateway Technical College Report
+Read full report on Allied Health Professions at Gateway Technical College

-Out of the 13 schools in Wisconsin that were part of this year’s ranking, Moraine Park Technical College landed the # 5 spot on the list.
+The excellent undergraduate certificate programs at Moraine Park Technical College helped the school earn the #5 place on this year’s ranking of the best allied health professions schools in Wisconsin.
 Moraine Park Technical College is a small public school located in the small city of Fond du Lac.

-Chippewa Valley Technical College ranked #6 on this year’s Best Allied Health Professions Undergraduate Certificate Trade Schools in Wisconsin list.
-Located in the city of Eau Claire, CVTC is a public college with a medium-sized student population.
+Chippewa Valley Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the city of Eau Claire, CVTC is a public college with a moderately-sized student population.

 While working on their Undergraduate Certificate, allied health majors at CVTC accumulate an average of around $8,992 in student debt.